Maria Schell: Career

 Schell premiered in Steiner's 1942 film Steibruch, side by side with the well-known Swiss actor Heinrich Gretler, and took acting lessons for several theatre engagements.
 After World War II, she was cast in her first leading role in the 1948 film The Angel with the Trumpet, directed by Karl Hartl.
 She starred in such films as The Magic Box, Dr. Holl (1951), So Little Time (1952), The Heart of the Matter (1953).
 Her emotional acting earned her the nickname Seelchen ("little soul"), coined by her colleague Oskar Werner.

-The 1956 film Gervaise directed by René Clément was also a nominee for the Academy Award for Best Foreign Language Film; while in Hollywood, Schell met with Yul Brynner, who urged for her casting in The Brothers Karamazov (1958) in the role of Grushenka.
+The 1956 film Gervaise directed by René Clément was also a nominee for the Academy Award for Best Foreign Language Film; while in Hollywood, Schell met Yul Brynner, who urged for her casting in The Brothers Karamazov (1958) in the role of Grushenka.
 Schell also starred with Gary Cooper in The Hanging Tree (1959), and with Glenn Ford in Cimarron (1960).
 Other famous movie parts included Le notti bianche (1957), Rose Bernd (1957), and Superman (1978).
 Schell played Mother Maria in the sequel to Lilies of the Field titled Christmas Lilies of the Field.
-In 1959 she appeared on "What's my Line?" as the mystery guest on February 15.
-In 1970, Maria Schell starred opposite Christopher Lee in The Bloody Judge by Jesús Franco.
+In 1959 she appeared on What's My Line? as the mystery guest.
+In 1970, Schell starred opposite Christopher Lee in The Bloody Judge by Jesús Franco.

 In 1976, she starred in a Kojak episode, and also had three guest appearances in the German television series Der Kommissar and two in Derrick, in the episodes "Yellow He" (1977) and "Klavierkonzert" (1978).
 Schell appeared on stage, including an acclaimed performance in the 1976 Broadway play Poor Murderer by Pavel Kohout and the leading role in Friedrich Dürrenmatt's play The Visit with the Schauspielhaus Zürich ensemble.